Wint3rmute/libretakt/samples/README.md

-Sampled from my Korg Minilogue xd, feel free to use
+Sampled from my *Korg Minilogue xd*, feel free to use